aau-claaudia/hpc/docs/tools.md

 -   __Mistral__

-    Generative AI services for AAU researchers, including Le Chat and AI Studio for browser-based and API-driven workflows.
+    Generative AI services for AAU researchers, including Vibe and AI Studio for browser-based and API-driven workflows.

     ---